mrcoded/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display Hello world
+script1 to display Hello world script2 to prnt a confused smiley